phanindra-max/my-port/README.md

 ### General

-In general, most styles on the page are based off the definitions of variables in the variable section of the style sheet:
+In general, most styles on the page are based on the definitions of variables in the variable section of the style sheet:

 ```SCSS
 // Define base and accent colors